 This is an example only of a monthly penalty report, showing infractions in each category.
 FirstWatch Online Compliance Utility will look different when fully implemented.

 Monthly Compliance:

-In the monthly response compliance, one EOA Contractor scored an on-time compliance of 88.30% in the East Zone, resulting in a \$1,500 penalty.
-Therefore \$1,500 penalty is assessed.
+In this example monthly response compliance report, the Contractor scored an on-time compliance of 89.93% in the North EOA, resulting in a \$500 penalty.
+Therefore \$500 liquidated damage is assessed.

 Extended Response: